What you need to know about your travel insurance during the coronavirus pandemic.

 On 11 March 2020 the World Health Organisation (WHO) declared the coronavirus outbreak is a global pandemic.

 On 24 March 2020, the Australian Government announced a ban on overseas travel (with limited exceptions).
 They also advise avoiding all non-essential domestic travel.
+Read our claims advice.

 If your travel plans have been affected by the coronavirus pandemic, you may be eligible for a refund of your premium when you cancel your policy.
+This depends on your situation, so check below for more information.

 You’re eligible for a full refund of your premium if all these apply to you: